 The original naming of Texas was “Nueva Filipinas,” the New Spain in America in 1718

 Spanish conquistadors almost ruled a third of the planet, with the Philippines as its model colony.
-Spain hoped Tejas’ fate would be similar, as part of “New Spain” when the empire claimed ownership of Tejas in 1519.
+With the hope of repeating the same success, Spain saw Tejas’ as the “New Spain” after asserting ownership in 1519.
 [Davidson]

 Progenitor of “Nuevas Filipinas”

 Antonio Margil de Jesus

-Padre Margil de Jesus was a Spanish missionary who first referred to Texas as the “Nuevas Filipinas” or New Philippines in a letter to the King of Spain dated July 20, 1716.
+Padre Margil de Jesus was a Spanish missionary who first referred to Texas as the “Nuevas Filipinas” (New Philippines).
+On July 20, 1716, he wrote to King Philip V (Felipe el Prudente) of Spain, requesting support to evangelize the region.

 Filipinas or the Philippines was King Philip’s namesake.

-In 1718, Fray Isidro Félix de Espinosa, who was part of the expeditionary missions to Spanish Tejas, asked (Gobernador) Alarcón to reinforce the name “Nuevas Filipinas Nueva Extremadura,” (New Philippines, new land of extremes).
+In 1718, Fray Isidro Félix de Espinosa, who was part of the expeditionary missions to Tejas, asked (Gobernador) Alarcón to reinforce the name “Nuevas Filipinas Nueva Extremadura” (New Philippines, New Land of Extremes).